-The cost of an electricity bill for a typical business has increased by 43% over the past ten years and almost every press release sees the energy companies blame wholesale prices for the yearly price hikes.
-But are wholesale prices really to blame, or are non-commodity costs on the rise?
+Business electricity bills have increased in price by 43% over the past ten years.
+Energy companies have blamed wholesale prices for the yearly price hikes, but are wholesale prices really to blame, or are non-commodity costs on the rise?

-Let’s check to see the breakdown of a business electricity bill and see how much each of the component parts costs per kWh.
+In this guide, we’ll provide a business electricity bill breakdown and assess how much each of the components cost per kWh.

 The Three Key Components of An Electricity Bill

-One of the leading electricity suppliers, SSE, has broken down a bill into three almost perfect segments – each contributing around 33% to your overall cost each year.
-The graphic below shows how the costs divide between:
+One of the leading business electricity suppliers, SSE, has broken down an electricity bill into three segments – each of which constitutes to around 33% of your overall costs each year.
+The graphic below shows how the costs are divided between:

 - 1: Commodity (or wholesale) cost